lort3d/up_hellas_stars/README.md

 The project includes:
 - Tests for data access objects
-- Unit tests for models and services
+- Tests for models and services
-- Integration tests for API endpoints
+- Tests for API endpoints
 - Tests for management commands

 ## Project Structure